mihaisoloi/markdown-cv/README.md

 ./bin/generate.sh
 ```

-The CV is generated in `final/` folder
+The CV is generated in `final/` folder.